 ● Dark, leafy greens

 ● Dried fruits

 Very few people actually need a copper supplement, which is one of the main reasons why it may be better to either ingest copper naturally or simply wear copper gloves.

 Most multivitamin supplements contain around 2 mg of copper, which is midway along the Safe and Adequate Range of Intake fixed by the Food and Nutrition Board (FNB).

 Another reason to avoid copper supplements is the fact that it may interact with things like medications, hormone therapy, or birth control.
 Copper supplements might also interact with non-steroidal anti-inflammatories like ibuprofen, zinc supplements, or certain medications such as Tagamet for gastric ulcers.

 Copper has been used as a folk medicine for many years to help relieve pain and heal injuries.
-Copper is also known for its many recuperative and healing properties including reducing inflammation, aiding in blood flow, and the transport of oxygen.
+Copper is also known for its many recuperative and healing properties, including reducing inflammation, aiding in blood flow, and the transportation of oxygen.

 Copper-infused products are a great choice for those who need relief from inflammation or for those who suffer from neuropathy.
 Spectral Body carries one of the most popular pairs of copper gloves available today.
-They constructed of copper gloves are constructed with 88% copper nylon and 12% spandex for stretch.
-Unlike most copper gloves they can withstand multiple washes without losing the copper elements, most companies sell gloves are coated with a layer of copper than can strip away over time.
-Choose Spectral Body and use the gloves preferred by many health professionals across America.
+These copper gloves are constructed with 88% copper nylon and 12% spandex for stretch.
+Unlike most copper gloves, which are coated with a layer of copper than can strip away over time, these gloves can withstand multiple washes without losing the copper elements.
+Choose Spectral Body and use the gloves that are preferred by many health professionals across America.